jebrial/filterfakenews/README.md

 # filterfakenews
 This program will set your /etc/hosts file to forward fake news sites in your browser.

-What this does: When you try to load addictinginfo.org in your browser it will just send you to npr.org (This will be configurable in a future release.)
+What this does: When you try to load a url say 'addictinginfo.org' in your browser it will just send you to 'npr.org' (This will be configurable in a future release.)

 Currently the ip in the code is hard coded to npr.org but you can update that yourself if you know go.
 I will make this more user friendly in the near future.